argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step3.jpg" %}

 The Client renders, stores the  question-answer pair and optionally the previous scores and gets the next item group as described above.
-When the adaptive questionnaire is  successfully completed, the Server updates the QR with intermediate and cumulative scores, updates status to ‘complete’ and returns it to the Client.
+When the adaptive questionnaire is  successfully completed, the Service updates the QR with intermediate and cumulative scores, updates status to ‘complete’ and returns it to the Client.
 The status of ‘complete’ is a signal to the Client that the adaptive Questionnaire is done!

 #### APIs
 {:.no_toc}